How to get emoji on Mac

 - Scroll through the emoji or type a search term in the search bar.

 - When you find the one you want, either double-click it or drag it onto the text window of the app where you want to use it.

-Emoji, although rendered as images, each have a unique code, assigned by the Unicode Consortium.
+Emoji, although rendered as images, each has a unique code assigned by the Unicode Consortium.
 And, as such, they behave just like text.
 So, you can cut, copy, and paste emoji symbols within a document or between documents, just as you can with text.